 However, Direct Entry Captains get plenty of flying time.
 Lines open up with attrition, and an average of 15-25 pilots leave GoJet each month to move on to major airlines and legacy carriers.
 Also, Direct Entry Captains can fly in both seats, which means that a Direct Entry Captain can cover a trip as a First Officer, while still getting paid as a Captain.

 In addition to the benefits associated with accumulating PIC time, GoJet offers a host of other advantages that are very attractive to pilots.
 Direct Entry Captain Robert Brown likes GoJet’s competitive five-year contract, while Direct Entry Captain Zach Moore likes the extra time at home afforded by long-call reserve.

 Plus, GoJet’s small pilot group means that management takes a personal interest in each pilot’s success.
 “I couldn’t believe it when the Director of Flight Ops and the Chief Pilot introduced themselves to my training class and shook everyone’s hand,” Robert Brown recalled.

 Direct Entry Captain Jason DuVerny, who left corporate flying to be able to fly a more predictable schedule, has also been impressed with what he’s seen from GoJet’s management, as well as the training program.
 “My simulator instructor really went out of his way to ensure that I was equipped for line flying,” he remarked.
 “I feel very fortunate to have received such high-level training in this environment.”

-Total year one compensation for a Direct Entry Captain starts at just over $91,000 a year.
-Pilots with a current CL-65 or ERJ-170 type rating can earn in excess in $94,000 in total compensation during their first year.
-And pilots who take advantage of GoJet’s longevity carryover program can earn even more.
+Total year one compensation for a Direct Entry Captain is now up to $100,000.
+Pilots with Air Carrier Experience are eligible to receive up to $20,000 in New Hire bonuses.
+And pilots who take advantage of GoJet’s accrued experience carryover program can earn even more.